Women's World Banking: Women and leadership

 Women's leadership has been a core element of women's financial inclusion progress.
 Many of the industry's pioneers were women, and a solid female managerial contingent held steady as MFIs grew.

 The business case for gender diversity in microfinance maintains that organizations that successfully hire, retain and promote women will achieve not just social benefits, but also financial returns.
 According to a 2007 report, Fortune 500 companies with the highest representation of women board directors attained significantly higher financial performance on average than those with the lowest representation.
 A 2007 study of 226 MFIs in 57 countries demonstrated that when the CEO of an MFI was a woman, the MFI showed a higher return on assets and lower operational costs.
-A 2008 leadership survey conducted by WWB showed that female loan officers and women authority figures make powerful role models for their female customers.

 The microfinance industry saw a compound annual growth rate of 43% between 2004 and 2008 Research shows that within Women's World Banking member institutions between 2003 and 2007, the percentage of women in board positions declined from 66% to 58% and in senior management from 66% to 51%.

-In 2009, WWB began supporting financial inclusion leaders and the next generation of diverse talent to close the gender gap in leadership across the sector.
-They offer programs and strategic diversity consulting to enhance individual and team effectiveness, create inclusive workplaces, and promote more inclusive policy environments.